microsoft/microcode/docs/robot.md

 On the robot micro:bit,

--   Press A+B to switch to the `DRIFT` configuration mode.
+-   Press ` A+B` to switch to configuration mode, until you see the `DRIFT ...` message.
 -   Let the robot go forward until it goes as straight as possible by pressing A and B to increase or modify the drift.

--   The drift value will be stored in the flash of the micro:bit and will be used every time the robot is reset.
+The drift value will be stored in the flash of the micro:bit and will be used every time the robot is reset.
 (However it will be erased if you download another .hex file, so you might want to write it down somewhere).

 ## Tiles